balena-io/balena-cli/doc/cli.markdown

 #### --convert-eol, -l

-Convert line endings from CRLF (Windows format) to LF (Unix format).
+On Windows only, convert line endings from CRLF (Windows format) to LF (Unix format).
 Source files are not modified.

 # Settings